mre/endler.dev/content/2020/folklore/index.md

 _Today's meaning: Unsolicited electronic communications, for example by sending mass-emails or posting in forums and chats._

-The term goes back to a sketch by British comedy group Monty Python from 1970.
+The term goes back to a sketch by the British comedy group Monty Python from 1970.
 In the sketch, a cafe is including [Spam](<https://en.wikipedia.org/wiki/Spam_(food)>) (a brand of canned cooked pork) in almost every dish.
 The excessive amount of Spam mentioned is a